siddharthd0/siddharthduggal.com/README.md

 # 💼 Portfolio
 👋
  This is my portfolio website.
 View it [here](https://siddharthduggal.com).
-This website was made using Html, CC, and JavaScript.
+This website was made using Html, CCS, and JavaScript.

 # ✨ Contributing
 To suggest something open a pull request or issue.